 Flour: I've used plain flour (all purpose flour).
 Use chickpea or rice flour for gluten-free version.

-Spices, Nuts and Herbs: Pepper, cumin, garlic, salt, oregano, crushed peanuts and coriander have been used here.
+Spices, Nuts and Herbs: Black pepper, cumin, garlic, salt, oregano, crushed peanuts and coriander have been used here.

 Bread Crumbs: I've used vegan bread crumbs but feel free to use almond flour/meal if you can't get vegan crumbs.

-1. In a deep bottomed bowl, put boiled sweet potato cubes and mash with potato masher.
+1. In a deep-bottomed large bowl, put boiled sweet potato cubes and mash with potato masher.

 2. Add flour, garlic, salt, pepper, oregano, coriander, crushed peanuts, ground cumin.